gikonekos/Space-Panicco-Archive/README.md

 ## Distribution History

-Space Panicco was originally distributed in **1994** through Japanese hobbyist software channels.
+This work was released in **1994** through Japanese hobbyist software distribution channels.

-The game was first distributed on floppy disks at events such as **Comiket (Comic Market)**, packaged with a printed instruction sheet.
+It was initially distributed via **bulletin board systems (BBS)** on Japanese PC communication networks.

-Later versions were distributed online through the **Vector software library**, a major Japanese freeware and shareware distribution site.
+It was also distributed at events such as **Comic Market (Comiket)**, where it was provided on floppy disks together with a simple printed manual.

-Vector also produced CD-ROM compilations of its software archive, which were distributed to registered authors at the time.
+Later, it became available through online distribution, including the **Vector Software Library**.

-Today the game is preserved here on **GitHub (2026)** as part of a historical archive project documenting PC-98 software and Japanese doujin game culture.
+Today, it is preserved and published on **GitHub (since 2026)** as part of a historical archive project of PC-98 doujin games.

 ---